BinhPQ2/manga_read_along/README.md

 2.  **Prepare Your Data**:

-    *   `\src\config.py`: Contains all the path you need to know, this project requires users to provide manga images, character images and voice bank sample for voice clining
+    *   `\src\config.py`: Contains all the paths you need to know, this project requires users to provide manga images, character images, and voice bank samples for voice cloning
     *   Works best when the raw is in English and they are named in sequential order (e.g., `01.jpg`, `02.jpg`, `03.jpg`), the character naming format should be: `luffy_1.jpg`, `nami_1.jpg`.

 3.  **Process Images and create Video with voice**: